If You’re Considering Breast Reconstruction

 Breast reconstruction usually involves more than one operation.
 The first stage, whether done at the same time as the mastectomy or later on, is usually performed in a hospital.

-Follow-up procedures may also be done in the hospital.
+Follow-up procedures may also be done in the hospital located in Sacramento.
 Or, depending on the extent of surgery required, Dr. Mabourakh may prefer an outpatient facility.

 Types Of Anesthesia